-Bambinos Childcare Centres are committed to the integration of children with special educational needs and has high aspirations and expectations for all children.
+Bambinos Childcare Centres are committed to the integration of children with special educational needs or disabilities (SEND) and has high aspirations and expectations for all children.
 The inclusion of all incorporates children, young people, parents/carers and all staff.

 All children have the right to be educated and develop their full potential alongside each other.
 It is a positive experience to be able to share the same opportunities and overcome any difficulties together.
-Children learn from interacting with other children and by giving them these experiences children with special educational needs can be educated and develop alongside peers without special educational needs.
+Children learn from interacting with other children and by giving them these experiences children with SEND can be educated and develop alongside peers without special educational needs.

 The legal frameworks used and related to this policy are (this list is not exhaustive);